buddhasystem/pc2s/README.md

 The aim of the project is to realize a lightweight, fully portable, configurable, experiment-agnostic service for the Conditons and Calibrations data.
-It was inspired in part by the Belle II CDB and is based on recommendations of the HEP Software Foundation, slosely following the suggested data model.
+It was inspired in part by the Belle II CDB and is based on recommendations of the HEP Software Foundation, closely following the suggested data model.

 ## Components

 PC2S consists of two web services working in tandem, and client software.
-The web services are
+The two web services are

-* the PC2S Metadata server
+* The PC2S Metadata server
-* the data delivery service (included as a simple test server in this repository)
+* The data delivery service (included as a simple nginx-based test server in this repository)

 The role of the former is to locate the URLs of data payloads to be delivered by the latter, based on queries from a client.
 Queries include:

-* The name of the aggregation to be queried i.e. the "Global Tag"
+* The name of the data aggregation to be queried i.e. the *"Global Tag"*
-* The name of the Tag, identifying the type of data to be retrieved
+* The name of the Tag, identifying the *type* of data to be retrieved
 * A timestamp - the time at which the data is considered valid

 If there is a data product satisfying the query the service returns